wpendl99/.github/profile/webServices/node/node.md

 Install Node.js in your development environment.

-When you are done copy the output of the following commands and submit it, along with a description of something your found interesting, to the Canvas assignment.
+When you are done copy the output of the following commands and submit it, along with a description of something you found interesting, to the Canvas assignment.

 ```sh
 node -v